 10. The Lord of the Rings: The Two Towers – Trick‑Taking Game

-Following the success of the Fellowship trick‑taking campaign game, this sequel adapts The Two Towers into a cooperative, scenario‑driven card system.
-With trick‑taking enjoying a renaissance, this title is positioned to be one of 2026’s most accessible and replayable releases.
+Following the success of the Fellowship trick‑taking campaign, this sequel adapts The Two Towers into a cooperative, scenario‑driven system.
+Trick‑taking continues to enjoy a renaissance, and this series has already proven it can bring narrative structure to a traditionally abstract genre.

 Ady